 4 As evaluation criteria and indicators are usually formulated specifically for each individual project (Waite et al., 2011), information about the operationalization of criteria with indicators was hardly found in the literature.
 Thus, the indicators presented in Tables 11 and 12 were deduced from general information on how to develop indicators and following the guiding questions by Kusek and Rist (2004) as presented in Chapter 5.2.
-The indicators are not yet empirically tested, as the frame of this deliverable did not allow for a controlled experiment which would prove their suitability.
 Our co-author Malin Tiebel compiled this pool of evaluation criteria in the frame of her master's thesis research.